go-gorm/gorm.io/pages/docs/advanced_query.md

 ## <span id="pluck">Pluck</span>

-Query single column from database and scan into slice, if you want to query multiple columns, use [`Scan`](#scan) instead
+Query single column from database and scan into a slice, if you want to query multiple columns, use [`Scan`](#scan) instead

 ```go
 var ages []int64